Black Creek, Wisconsin: Geography

 Black Creek is located at (44.474517, −88.450125).
-The northeastern Wisconsin community is situated at the intersection of WIS-47 and WIS-54, about 20 miles (40 km) west of Green Bay and 15 miles (24 km) north of the Fox Cities.
+The northeastern Wisconsin community is situated at the intersection of WIS-47 and WIS-54, approximately 20 miles (40 km) west of Green Bay and 15 miles (24 km) north of the Fox Cities.
 It is in the Central Plains and Eastern Ridges and Lowlands regions of Wisconsin.

-According to the United States Census Bureau, the village has a total area of 1.04 sqmi, of which, 1.03 sqmi of it is land and 0.01 sqmi is water.
+According to the United States Census Bureau, the village has a total area of 1.04 sqmi, of which 1.03 sqmi is land and 0.01 sqmi is water.

 Climate

 Black Creek has a humid continental climate (Köppen climate classification Dfb).
 Like other cities with this type of climate, there are four distinct seasons, often with severe or extreme variation between them in terms of temperature and precipitation.
 The village experiences warm, humid, frequently hot summers and long, cold and snowy winters.
 The variance in temperature and precipitation between months is severe and often extreme.